mawiteam/Mawi_Bluetooth_Test_Proj/README.md

 ### Version 1.x

 The BLE library v 1.x is no longer supported.
-Please migrate to 2.x for bug fixing releases.k
+Please migrate to 2.x for bug fixing releases.